You want to write for HorrorFam.com? Awesome!

 Other Important Stuff:

-We reserve the right to choose what does and does not warrant publication.
+HorrorFam.com/Lauren reserves the right to choose what does and does not warrant publication.
 Just because you've submitted something does NOT guarantee publication.
-That said, don't dismay if we reject your article -- you're always welcome to try again with a different piece!
+That said, don't dismay if Lauren rejects your article — you're always welcome to try again with a different piece!

 Sadly, we cannot afford to pay writers at this time.
 Hopefully that'll change down the road.
 If/when it does, we'll update this section.

-PLEASE don't harass the editors.
-We DO read each and every piece that's submitted, but it takes time.
-If two weeks have gone by and you haven't heard from us, THEN feel free to contact us to see what's up.
+PLEASE don't harass Lauren.
+She DOES read each and every piece that's submitted, but it takes time for her to go through everything without getting overwhelmed.
+If two weeks have gone by and you haven't heard from Lauren, THEN feel free to contact her to see what's up.

-Confused by our guidelines?
+Confused by the guidelines?
 Check the Writers FAQ page!
-We've probably already answered your question(s).
+Lauren's probably already answered your question(s) there.